matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

    had categorised it as a junk call and not the other would be confusing for the user.

 ## Alternatives
+ * This MSC does not allow for ICE negotiation before the user chooses to answer the call.
+This can make call setup faster by allowing connectivity to be established whilst the call is ringing.
+This is problematic with Matrix since any device or user could answer the call, so it is not known which device is going to answer before the user chooses to answer.
+It would also leak information on which of a user's devices were online.
  * We could define that the ID of a call is implcitly the event IDs of the invite event rather than having a specific `call_id` field.
 This would mean that a client would be unable to know the ID of a call before the remote echo of the invite came back, which could complicate implementations.